Meet the Staff

 Before joining CCEH, Maddie worked in the human services field and volunteered with people experiencing homelessness.
 Maddie is passionate about serving others and doing good in her corner of the world.

-Michelle French-Labrecque, Housing Specialist
+Michelle French-Labrecque, Housing Support Specialist

 Michelle joins CCEH after having worked in both non-profit and for-profit organizations over the years.
 She holds a B.A. in Marketing from A.I.C.; upon graduation, she began her career in human services, left for a time to pursue other things, but has returned to the non-profit world.